 André Kertész is one of the great photographers of the 20th century although he did not get the fame and recognition in his lifetime.
 His eye was exacting in structuring the elements in the frame and extremely curious in finding elements to photograph.
-His subjects ranged from a simple fork resting on the edge of a plate to extreme angles of the Eiffel Tower; from street views from high above, to the distorted nudes; any many things in between.
-In this post I would like to talk about one of his best known photographs, the Melancholic Tulip.
+His subjects ranged from a simple fork resting on the edge of a plate to extreme angles of the Eiffel Tower; from street views from high above to the distorted nudes; any many things in between.
+In this post, I would like to talk about one of his best-known photographs, the Melancholic Tulip.

-You probably have seen his Melancholic Tulip many times, it is one of his most recognizable photograph.
+You probably have seen his Melancholic Tulip many times, it is one of his most recognizable photographs.
 Have you really looked at it carefully to read it and read it right?
 It certainly has a sense of melancholy, a bit of sadness.
 I have seen attempts to replicate it without really coming close.
-I have read commentary about it on various Web sites and they tend to equate the bent shape of the tulip to the broken feeling Kertész felt when the assignments diminished and he had not achieved the acclaim he well deserved.
+I have read about it on various Web sites and they tend to equate the bent shape of the tulip to the broken feeling Kertész felt when the assignments diminished and he had not achieved the acclaim he well deserved.
 The photograph is seen as a self-portrait of “representative of his disillusionment over a stalled photographic career and difficult transition to life in America.”
 (Detroit Institute of Arts Blog)

 - The main subject is the elegantly curved tulip where the head of the flower is almost touching the base

 - It seems to be placed in a cylindrical glass vase

 - They stand against a neutral background which appears to have the qualities of brushed steel